bernd-clemenz/eloga/README.md

 # eloga

-Some detection in Tomcat log files.
+Some error detection in Tomcat log files.